 How to Install VirtualBox on Debian 12

-Step 1: Install the “curl” Utility
+Step 1: Install the curl Utility

 sudo apt install curl wget gnupg2 lsb-release -y

-Step 2: Download VirtualBox GPG Key on Debian 12
+Step 2: Download the VirtualBox GPG Key

 curl -fsSL https://www.virtualbox.org/download/oracle_vbox_2016.asc|sudo gpg --dearmor -o /etc/apt/trusted.gpg.d/vbox.gpg

-Step 3: Add VirtualBox Repository
+Step 3: Add the VirtualBox Repository and Update

 echo "deb [arch=amd64] http://download.virtualbox.org/virtualbox/debian $(lsb_release -cs) contrib" | sudo tee /etc/apt/sources.list.d/virtualbox.list